ximenes13/WeightConversion/README.md

 📥 Input field for entering any weight value <br>
 🔘 Radio buttons to select conversion type: kgs ➡ lbs or lbs ➡ kgs <br>
 🎯 "Convert" button to execute the calculation <br>
+🧹 "Clear" button to reset the input and output fields <br>
 📢 Displays formatted output with units (e.g., "72.60 lbs") <br>
 ❌ Error handling for invalid (non-numeric) input <br>
 🪟 Clean and simple layout using Tkinter widgets <br>